Group method of data handling: History

-Period 1968–1971 is characterized by application of only regularity criterion for solving of the problems of identification, pattern recognition and short-term forecasting.
-As reference functions polynomials, logical nets, fuzzy Zadeh sets and Bayes probability formulas were used.
-Authors were stimulated by very high accuracy of forecasting with the new approach.
+Period 1968–1971 is characterized by the application of only regularity criterion for solving of the problems of identification, pattern recognition and short-term forecasting.
+As reference functions, polynomials, logical nets, fuzzy Zadeh sets and Bayes probability formulas were used.
+Authors were stimulated by the very high accuracy of forecasting with the new approach.
 Noise immunity was not investigated.

 Period 1972–1975.
 The problem of modeling of noised data and incomplete information basis was solved.
-Multicriteria selection and utilization of additional priory information for noiseimmunity increasing were proposed.
-Best experiments showed that with extended definition of the optimal model by additional criterion noise level can be ten times more than signal.
+Multicriteria selection and the utilisation of additional a priori information for noise immunity increase were proposed.
+The best experiments showed that, with an extended definition of the optimal model by an additional criterion, the noise level can be ten times greater than the signal.
 Then it was improved using Shannon's Theorem of General Communication theory.

 Period 1976–1979.
 The convergence of multilayered GMDH algorithms was investigated.
-It was shown that some multilayered algorithms have "multilayerness error" – analogous to static error of control systems.
-In 1977 a solution of objective systems analysis problems by multilayered GMDH algorithms was proposed.
+It has been demonstrated that some multilayered algorithms exhibit a form of error analogous to the static error of control systems, known as 'multilayerness error'.
+In 1977, a solution of objective systems analysis problems by multilayered GMDH algorithms was proposed.
 It turned out that sorting-out by criteria ensemble finds the only optimal system of equations and therefore to show complex object elements, their main input and output variables.

 Period 1980–1988.
 Many important theoretical results were received.
 It became clear that full physical models cannot be used for long-term forecasting.
 It was proved, that non-physical models of GMDH are more accurate for approximation and forecast than physical models of regression analysis.
 Two-level algorithms which use two different time scales for modeling were developed.

 Since 1989 the new algorithms (AC, OCC, PF) for non-parametric modeling of fuzzy objects and SLP for expert systems were developed and investigated.
-Present stage of GMDH development can be described as blossom out of deep learning neuronets and parallel inductive algorithms for multiprocessor computers.
+The present stage of GMDH development can be described as a blossoming of deep learning neural networks and parallel inductive algorithms for multiprocessor computers.

 External criteria

 External criterion is one of the key features of GMDH.
-Criterion describes requirements to the model, for example minimization of Least squares.
-It is always calculated with a separate part of data sample that have not been used for estimation of coefficients.
+This criterion describes requirements to the model, for example minimization of Least squares.
+It is always calculated with a separate part of data sample that has not been used for estimation of coefficients.
 This makes it possible to select a model of optimal complexity according to the level of uncertainty in input data.
 There are several popular criteria: